elugens/hello-javascript/docs/browser-related-questions/document-resource-loading/scripts-async-defer.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, deferred scripts keep their relative order, just like regular scripts.
 Browsers scan the page for scripts and download them in parallel, to improve performance.
-But the defer attribute, besides telling the browser “not to block”, ensures that the relative order gets kept.
+But the defer attribute, besides telling the browser “not to block” the document, it ensures that the relative order of the deferred script is maintained.
 That may be important for cases when we need to load a JavaScript library and then a script that depends on it.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />